droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Incomplete Grades

-Under Northland College policy (see "Incomplete Grades" under the "Grades" tab on [this page](https://my.northland.edu/student-policies/academic-policies/){:target="_blank"}), an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
+Under [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades"), an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
 An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.

 ----